SerGreen/TheWitnessPuzzles/README.md

 - [MonoGame Framework 3.6](http://www.monogame.net)
 - Slightly modified [BloomFilter for Monogame and XNA](https://github.com/Kosmonaut3d/BloomFilter-for-Monogame-and-XNA) shader by Kosmonaut3d
 - You'll need `Mobile development with .NET` workload (namely `Xamarin`) as well as `Android NDK (R13B)` component in your Visual Studio in order to compile Android project
+- [Roboto font](https://fonts.google.com/specimen/Roboto) has to be installed in the system in order to compile MonoGame resources
+- Target Android SDK: API level 25

 ## Solution structure
 - `TWP Android` – Android build project, contains only main activity and configurations.